Snapchat/snap-kit-firebase-extensions/login-kit/POSTINSTALL.md

 To learn more about HTTP functions, visit the [functions documentation](https://firebase.google.com/docs/functions/http-events).

-## getSnapAccessToken
+## getCustomToken

-When triggered by an HTTP request, this extension resource responds with a Snapchat OAuth 2.0 access token.
+When triggered by an HTTP request, this extension resource responds with a [Firebase Custom Token](https://firebase.google.com/docs/auth/admin/create-custom-tokens) using Snapchat as the identity provider.

+## updateUser
+When triggered by an HTTP request, this extension resource updates users.
+Currently the only update supported is deletion of users created using Firebase Custom Authentication with Snapchat as the identity provider.
+This resource is not designed to be called explicitly, and should be used with Snap webhooks.
+Please DO NOT use unless you know exactly what you are doing wiht this resource.

 <!-- We recommend keeping the following section to explain how to monitor extensions with Firebase -->
 # Monitoring